wingedRuslan/raschka-ml-book/ch01-ml-general-intro/README.md

 pip install numpy==1.21.2 scipy==1.7.0 scikit-learn==1.0 matplotlib==3.4.3 pandas==1.3.2
 ```

-However, we additionally recommend creating a new virtual environment for this book.
+However, we additionally recommend creating a new virtual environment.
 You can create a new virtual environment with a specific Python version using [virtualenv](https://virtualenv.pypa.io/en/latest/) as follows:

 ```bash